markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Read Books

-One of the best ways to be intellectually curious is to read books, because some books are incredibly insightful and stood the test of time.
+One of the best ways to be intellectually curious is to read books, because some books are incredibly insightful and older books stood the test of time.
 Reading comprehension is also an important skill to develop.
 Throughout this page you can find references to books that should be very worthwhile to read and there are many others out there.

 ## Address Challenges with a Growth Mindset